combes-group/hugo-research-group-site/content/authors/Saurabh/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: asdf.
+bio: Saurabh is an undergraduate studying engineering physics and computer science.

 interests:
-  - asdf
-  - Quantum Sensing/Measurement
+  - Quantum Information

 education:
   courses:
-    - course: Undergraduate in Applied Math
+    - course: Undergraduate in Engineering Physics and Computer Science
       institution: University of Colorado, Boulder
 #      year: 2012
 #    - course: MEng in Artificial Intelligence